bjd-php/parsley-bundle/README.md

 ### Form Types

-By extending `JBen87\ParsleyBundle\Form\Type\AbstractType`, the constraints you have defined for each child will automatically be turned into Parsley data-attributes.
+By extending `JBen87\ParsleyBundle\Form\Type\AbstractType` and defining your form as a service, the constraints you have defined for each child of your `FormType` will automatically be turned into Parsley data-attributes.

 **Nothing else.**